-The resulting list of occupations are "targeted" by the Board to devote training dollars and needs-related assistance for the participants enrolled in those training disciplines associated with the occupation.
+The resulting list of occupations were approved by the Board on May 27, 2021 to devote training dollars and needs-related assistance for the participants enrolled in those training disciplines associated with the occupation.

-Once the "vetting" process is completed in accordance with TWC evaluation criteria, the revised list is presented to the Policy and Planning Committee for review and recommendation to the Board of Director's.
-The following is a list of Target Occupations pending review by the Board on February 25, 2021;
+The "vetting" process was completed in accordance with TWC evaluation criteria, and the list was presented to the Policy and Planning Committee for review and recommendation and ratified by the Board of Directors.
+We anticipate reviewing the list on or before May 2023.
+The following is a list of Target Occupations for the Golden Crescent;